 Stopping Wage Garnishments

-Stopping a wage garnishment is a vital way that we can help you keep your debt problems from spiraling out-of-control.
+Stopping a wage garnishment is a vital way we can help you to keep your debt problem from spiraling out-of-control.

 Once your wages have been attached it is important to act quickly.
 Otherwise, your creditor will continue to take 25% of your wages until their debt is completely satisfied.
 Filing bankruptcy will immediately stop wage garnishments.
 Moreover, any funds taken after your case is filed must be returned to you by your creditor.